sum1won/summod/README.md

 Dusk Elders: slightly more resistant to magic duel (equivalent to having +S1)

 ##### Sceleria, The Reformed Empire
+*Sceleria's indie priests have 2.5X upkeep costs.
+Will not display until turn after recruitment.
+Indie flavor text changed to reflect this.

 ##### Pythium, Emerald Empire